swiftlang/swift-evolution/proposals/NNNN-refining-identifier-and-operator-symbology.md

 to any Swift operator character.
-Some but not all "environments" or applications (for instance, Safari but not TextWrangler) display the alternative emoji presentation at all times, and such discrepancies between applications are explicitly permitted by Unicode recommendations (see dicussion in _Emoji_).
+Some but not all "environments" or applications (for instance, Safari but not TextWrangler) display the alternative emoji presentation at all times, and such discrepancies between applications are explicitly permitted by Unicode recommendations (see discussion in _Emoji_).
 However, it would be highly unusual to define the set of valid operator characters based on an essentially arbitrary criterion as to whether an alternative emoji presentation is retroactively assigned to a code point, and